THE BABIES………….How to Talk to Your Children About Divorce • CO - PARENTING • CUSTODY

 Primary custody with visitation rights.
 This arrangement means your child(ren) live with one parent full-time but visits the other parent on a scheduled basis.
 Ex. alternating weekends or holidays etc…

 Joint Custody.
 This arrangement could mean both parents share in the custody equally 50/50.
 The parents determine the terms or routine.
-Ex. alternating weeks, pick-up in the mornings for school Monday - Thursday etc…the possibilities are endless.
+Ex. alternating weeks, pick-up in the mornings for school Monday - Thursday or after school, every weekend, etc…the possibilities are endless.

 For more info on custody check out the following:

-additional info on visitation rights (supervised vs unsupervised), grandparents rights, and modification of custody
+Includes additional info on visitation rights (supervised vs unsupervised), grandparents rights, and modification of custody)

 Are you co-parenting with a NARCISSIST?